sarahnguyen7/data-512-course-project/README.md

 1. **Coordinate Transformation Errors**: Occasionally, some coordinates may not transform correctly due to missing or malformed geometry data.
 These instances are logged and skipped.
 3. **Missing Years in AQI Data**: AQI Monitor's weren't required until 1973 and were not fully installed until around the 1980s.
 There is a lot of missing data for AQIs.
 4. **Outliers in Smoke Impact**: Some wildfires, such as the Riverside Fire in 2020, create outliers in smoke impact, which may affect model stability and forecasting.

 ---

+## Special Considerations
+### Why PM2.5 and PM10?
+I specifically chose PM2.5 and PM10 as the core AQI parameters because these two are widely regarded as the best indicators of air quality impacts from wildfire smoke.
+PM2.5, especially, is a good gauge for smoke and can penetrate deeply into the lungs, affecting human health.
+Both parameters allow for a targeted look at the pollution type most associated with wildfire activity.

+### Why Scale the Final Visualization?
+For the last visualization, scaling both AQI and smoke impact helped us see trends together over time, making it easier to compare them on the same chart.
+Without scaling, the two datasets would be tough to view side by side since they naturally operate on very different value ranges.

+### Why the Inverse Square Law for Smoke Estimates?
+The [inverse square law](https://energyeducation.ca/encyclopedia/Inverse_square_law) was applied to calculate the smoke impact, which essentially means that as the distance from a fire increases, the smoke concentration decreases exponentially.
+This is similar to how light or sound spreads out from its source; the further you are, the more the impact fades.
+So, by using this law, we’re accounting for the drop in smoke concentration the further it travels, giving a more realistic impact estimate.

+---